vmware-tanzu/community-edition/docs/site/content/docs/latest/headless-install.md

 tanzu management-cluster create --file ~/bs83endsfl.yaml -v 6
 ```

+**AWS Limitation:** If you are deploying to AWS, you must recreate the AWS CLI profile on your headless machine.
+For more information, see [Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-profiles) in the AWS documentation.

 ### Remote UI

 Another option is to use the graphical UI to perform the installation, but